nayr31/OffGob/README.md

 - Export your campaign file into a folder structure to be used elsewhere.
 - Recombine your saved changes to be imported back onto the site.
 - Create an object for convenient importing later.
 - Bulk create objects for mass importing.
-Check out the [DnD SRD](https://github.com/OldManUmby/DND.SRD.Wiki/) compendium for files.

 ## Known bugs